December 26, 2019

 Hedge funds can use the application to receive advance notifications of events such as:

 Since its launch, Predata has partnered with another company to incorporate geospatial technology into their product.
 The software is helping hedge funds to become aware of events and their possible outcomes even before mainstream media sources begin to report on their emergence.

 In addition to letting business accounting teams, investment bankers, and hedge fund managers glimpse the future for performance improvement, predictive analytics technology is finding favor among retail banks.
 Use cases have been identified and are being realized in several areas, including fraud prevention, where interest among financial organizations is increasing steadily, as the below chart illustrates.

 Ever since credit cards emerged as a method of consumer funding, card issuers have been trying to identify fraudulent transactions on the fly, yet with limited success.
 According to the 2019 Nilson Report, card fraud losses in the United States alone amounted to $9.47 billion in 2018.
 At the same time, billions of dollars in legitimate purchase attempts continue to be falsely rejected by fraud detection systems.

-Of late, though, several predictive analytics solutions have been deployed to supersede the limitations of rules-based fraud detection applications.
-While a complete exploration of their capabilities would require an article in itself, consider the following scenario as an example of their value.
+Of late, though, several solutions based on predictive analytics and machine learning have been deployed to supersede the limitations of rules-based fraud detection applications.
+You can delve into this topic in our article on machine learning-powered fraud detection.
+However, consider the following scenario as an example of their value.

 A bank's rules-based solution flags a customer's purchase attempt as suspicious, simply because the seller uses a third-party payment processing system.
 The system declines the card payment.
 The merchant loses a sale, the bank loses revenue from the transaction, and the customer might stop using that card for future purchases, leading to further losses for the issuer.